-- Treat all young people equally, respectfully, with warmth and empathy, and listen to their wishes and feelings. - Behave in a calm, positive, supportive and encouraging way with children. - Value and take the contributions of children seriously, actively involving them in planning activities wherever possible. - Ensure you report on any suspicions, concerns, allegations or disclosures made by a child or adult, including any made against you.
+- Treat all young people equally, respectfully, with warmth and empathy, and listen to their wishes and feelings. - Behave in a calm, positive, supportive and encouraging way with children and young people. - Value and take the contributions of children and young people seriously, actively involving them in planning activities wherever possible. - Ensure you report on any suspicions, concerns, allegations or disclosures made by a child or adult, including any made against you.
 This includes any suspicions about 'grooming' behaviour (on and offline) where an adult is deliberately befriending a child with the intention of sexually abusing them.
-You must report such concerns and allegations via the safeguarding procedures. - Ensure that the focus of your relationship with a child (including their family in some cases) that you have met through The National House Project remains professional at all times.
-The aim should never be to develop the relationship into a friendship or intimate relationship. - Endeavour to plan activities that involve more than one other person being present, or at least within sight of others.
-Where this is not practically possible or it is necessary to plan activities where staff will be alone, ensure that the lone working policy is applied in the planning process.

-- Ensure that if you are required to spend time alone with a child/ren in the execution of your duties, or if as a member of staff or volunteer a child specifically asks for or needs one to one time with you, that other staff know where you and the child/ren will be and the purpose of this meeting. - Respect a child's right to personal privacy but never agree to keep any information relating to the harm of a child confidential. - Ensure that dangerous or otherwise unacceptable behaviour, including bullying or initiation ceremonies by children are challenged and addressed. - Be aware that children can develop infatuations (crushes) towards adults working with them.
-If this is happening, you should tell your line manager and then respond to the situation in a way that maintains the dignity of all concerned. - Ensure that if a child needs physical comfort that this is done in a way that is both age appropriate and respectful of their personal space.
-Never act in a way which may be perceived as threatening or intrusive.
-Always check out with a child before you act to make sure they are comfortable with you touching them.
-Physical contact should not be done in a hidden or secretive way that could be misconstrued by the child or anyone else observing it.
+You must report such concerns and allegations via the safeguarding procedures. - Ensure that the focus of your relationship with a child or young person (including their family in some cases) who you have met through The National House Project remains professional at all times. - When individual staff are involved in activities with just one young person ensure that the lone working policy is applied in the planning process. - Ensure that if you are required to spend time alone with a child/ren/young person in the execution of your duties, or if as a member of staff or volunteer a child specifically asks for or needs one to one time with you, that other staff know where you and the child/ren/young person will be and the purpose of this meeting. - Respect a child's right to personal privacy but never agree to keep any information relating to the harm of a child confidential. - Ensure that dangerous or otherwise unacceptable behaviour, including bullying or initiation ceremonies by children and young people are challenged and addressed. - Be aware that children and young people can develop infatuations (crushes) towards adults working with them.
+If this is happening, you should tell your line manager and then respond to the situation in a way that maintains the dignity of all concerned. - Ensure that if a child or young person needs physical comfort that this is done in a way that is both age appropriate and respectful of their personal space.
 Physical contact should be limited to a hug or touch of the arm/hand.